typofactur/winkyrough/README.md

 - dottedCircle added
 - no ligatures

+**05 January 2025.
+Version 1.100**
+- Italic added
+- glyphspackage instead of glyphs
+- kerning with Kern On

 ## License

 This Font Software is licensed under the SIL Open Font License, Version 1.1.